bibiyan/Hotel/README.md

 This course project is a program that implements an information system for servicing a hotel.
 Users can book and cancel reservations.
-They can check for available rooms, declare a room temporarily unavailable and more.
+They can check room availability, declare a room temporarily unavailable and so forth.